FurTactics/UP-AutoLogin/README.md

 5. Enjoy :partying_face:

 **else:** open a [new issue](https://github.com/FurTactics/UP-AutoLogin/issues) and try to explain your problem.

+**If you entered a wrong login or password, go to the Tampermonkey popup (top right where all the extensions live or right-click anywhere on supported sites or here) → UP Autologin → Delete all your saved data**

 ## Compatibility
 This script is compatible with any browser that supports [Tampermonkey](https://www.tampermonkey.net).